From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher

 \subsection{Arabic Dialects in LLMs}

-Recent advances in Arabic NLP have led to increased attention toward evaluating large language models (LLMs) on dialectal and cultural understanding.
-Several benchmarks have been proposed to assess model performance in these dimensions.
-For instance, AraDiCE \citep{Mousi2024} introduced a benchmark targeting dialectal and cultural understanding across Levantine, Egyptian, and Gulf Arabic, revealing critical limitations in generation, translation, and reasoning capabilities.
-Calibration-Arabic-PLMs \citep{Al-Laith2025} focused on model confidence calibration in dialect identification tasks, highlighting inconsistencies between model certainty and actual performance.
-Health-LLM-Arabic \citep{alharbi-etal-2025-evaluating} evaluated LLMs like GPT-4 on health-related claims involving Saudi, Egyptian, and Moroccan dialects, and proposed the Cultural Sensitivity Score to quantify dialect adaptation in clinical scenarios.
+Recent efforts in Arabic NLP have increasingly emphasized dialectal and cultural aspects in evaluating LLMs.
+Several benchmarks have emerged to measure model performance in these dimensions.
+For example, AraDiCE \citep{Baly2023} assessed LLMs on dialectal and cultural understanding across Levantine, Egyptian, and Gulf Arabic, highlighting limitations in generation and reasoning.
+Calibration-Arabic-PLMs \citep{Al-Laith2025} examined model confidence in dialect identification, revealing misalignment between confidence and accuracy.
+Health-LLM-Arabic \citep{alharbi-etal-2025-evaluating} introduced a Cultural Sensitivity Score to evaluate model responses to health-related claims in Saudi, Egyptian, and Moroccan dialects.

-Complementing these evaluation-focused efforts, a number of datasets and models have been introduced to enhance dialect and culture awareness in Arabic LLMs.
-Dallah \citep{alwajih2024dallah} presented a dialect-aware multimodal assistant fine-tuned across six Arabic dialects.
-AraReasoner \citep{hasanaath2025arareasoner} provided a benchmarking suite for assessing the reasoning capabilities of LLMs across a wide range of Arabic NLP tasks.
-Jawaher \citep{magdy2025jawaher} curated a multidialectal dataset of Arabic proverbs designed to test LLMs' understanding of figurative and culturally grounded expressions.
-Similarly, CARE \citep{guo2025care} introduced a multilingual benchmark with human preference ratings aimed at evaluating cultural alignment in Arabic and Chinese contexts.
-Palm \citep{alwajih2025palm} contributed a linguistically and culturally diverse dataset spanning 22 Arab countries, with instructions formulated in both MSA and regional dialects to support comprehensive evaluation.
+In addition, to these evaluation efforts, several datasets and models have been designed to enhance dialect awareness.
+Dallah \citep{alwajih2024dallah} developed a multimodal assistant fine-tuned on six dialects, while AraReasoner \citep{hasanaath2025arareasoner} proposed a benchmark suite for evaluating Arabic reasoning capabilities.
+Jawaher \citep{magdy2025jawaher} focused on figurative language through a collection of Arabic proverbs, and CARE \citep{guo2025care} evaluated cultural alignment via human preferences in Arabic and Chinese contexts.
+Palm \citep{alwajih2025palm} contributed a linguistically diverse dataset covering 22 Arab countries, combining MSA and dialectal instructions.

-In the multimodal space, several resources have emerged to test vision-language capabilities in culturally rich Arabic settings.
-Peacock \citep{alwajih2024peacock} introduced a family of Arabic multimodal LLMs and released Henna, a benchmark designed to assess cultural competence.
-JEEM \citep{kadaoui2025jeem} focused on visual question answering and image captioning across four Arabic dialects, using culturally specific imagery.
-Lastly, Swan and ArabicMTEB \citep{bhatia2024swan} offered a family of Arabic-centric embedding models and a robust benchmark suite for evaluating cross-lingual, multi-dialectal, and multi-domain embedding quality.
+In the multimodal space, Peacock \citep{alwajih2024peacock} released the Henna benchmark to test cultural competence, and JEEM \citep{kadaoui2025jeem} introduced dialect-aware visual tasks involving culturally grounded images.
+ArabicMTEB and Swan \citep{bhatia2024swan} offered resources for evaluating cross-lingual, dialectal, and domain-specific Arabic embeddings.